TomboFry/multitrack-visualizer/README.md

   * `file` is a path name to the audio file, and
   * `colour` (optional) - contains the Red, Green, and Blue colour values (0-255).
 Defaults to black, ie. `[0, 0, 0]`
+  * `use_alignment`: (optional) - Attempt to align the waveform on each frame.
+    Non-tonal channels or low frequency audio might look better displayed when this is turned off.
+Defaults to `true`
 * `video_file_out` is a path name to the video that will be output.

 ```json